 - Bake for about 40 minutes, until pale golden and set.

-- Remove from the oven and let it cool down for about 15 minutes before transferring it into a plate.
+- Remove from the oven and let it cool down for about 15 minutes before transferring it to a plate.
 Eat warm, or stash in the fridge for a few hours.

 Serve this ricotta crumb cake with…

 This meal resembles one of the many summer lunches we had after a whole morning spent in a cooking class.
 Start with pasta with a garlicky tomato sauce with guanciale and olives, then prepare a turkey breast with a tuna and mayonnaise sauce and serve it with a tray of baked vegetables topped with more crumbs.